About

 Unit Enrollment

-Finally, to be eligible for EOPS a student must be enrolled in 9 or more units for Fall/Spring; 3 or more units for summer, unless qualified to receive a unit waiver from Special Programs and Services, have not completed more than 70 degree applicable units cumulative, and be a resident of California.
+EOPS students must be enrolled in 9 or more units for Fall/Spring; 3 or more units for summer, unless qualified to receive a unit waiver from Special Programs and Services, have not completed more than 70 degree applicable units cumulative, and be a resident of California.
 Unofficial transcripts must be submitted with application.

 CARE & NextUp Eligibility